Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Eidolon (MPMM).md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Eidolon"]
 ---
 # Eidolon
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 114, Mordenkainen's Tome of Foes p.
 194*

 To protect sites they deem holy, gods often rely on eidolons, ghostly spirits bound to safeguard a sacred place.
 Forged from the souls of those with unwavering devotion, eidolons stalk temples and vaults to ensure that no enemy defiles, damages, or plunders these sites.
-If an enemy sets foot inside a warded location, the [[Eidolon (MPMM)|eidolon]] plunges into a [[Sacred Statue (MPMM)|statue]] specially prepared to house its soul; it then animates this effigy and uses the statue to drive out the intruders.
+If an enemy sets foot inside a warded location, the [[5.
+Mechanics\Bestiary\Undead\Eidolon (MPMM).md|eidolon]] plunges into a [[5.
+Mechanics\Bestiary\Construct\Sacred Statue (MPMM).md|statue]] specially prepared to house its soul; it then animates this effigy and uses the statue to drive out the intruders.

 ```statblock
 "name": "Eidolon"